uzl/multi-tenant-SaaS/README.md

 <hr>
 <hr>

-## How to use this code
+## Our Code
+**We will implement our SaaS application with database-per-tenant**

+*For this implementation, we will use spring boot's `AbstractRoutingDataSource` features for dynamic database switching.*

-Let's imagine, we want to store some car models from two company **Tesla** and **BMD** into our database.
-But those will not saved in same database.
-Depending on the company name, our product will be switched to different database for storing.
+Let's imagine, we want to store some car models from two company **Tesla** and **BMW** into our database.
+We have two company, so we will use two database.
+Depending on the company name, our product will be stored in their corresponding isolated database.

 If we use URL `localhost:8080/tesla` then our SaaS application will use `dbtenant1` database.